3D physical structure and angular expansion of the remnant of the recurrent nova T Pyx: Observations

 We retrieved calibrated VLT MUSE WFM observations of T\,Pyx from the ESO Archive Science Portal\footnote{\url{http://archive.eso.org/cms.html}}.
 The VLT MUSE data were taken on 2022 January 1 with a total exposure time of 5440~s (program ID 108.22A4, PI: L.\ Izzo).
 The observations cover the spectral range of 4600--9350~\AA~ with a spectral resolution $R\approx3000$.
 The data were processed with the pipeline of VLT MUSE \citep[see][for further details]{Weilbacher2020}.
 The pixel size is 0.2$\times$0.2~arcsec$^2$ and the spatial resolution is $\simeq$1.0~arcsec, as derived from the FWHM of the central star of T\,Pyx.

 The MUSE observations were complemented with available multi-epoch {\it HST} images retrieved from the Hubble Legacy Archive\footnote{\url{https://hla.stsci.edu/}}.
-The data used here correspond to narrow-band images obtained through the F658N filter.
+The data used here correspond to narrow-band images in the [N~{\sc ii}] $\lambda$6584 emission line.
 Four epochs are currently available in the archive, three correspond to data obtained with the Wide Field Planetary Camera 2 (WFPC2) on 1994 Feb 26 (1994.16), 1995 Oct 7 (1995.75) and 2007 Jun 29 (2007.42) belonging to programs 5482, 6311 and 10834, respectively, and the fourth was taken with the Wide Field Camera 3 (WFC3) and the channel for ultraviolet and visible light (UVIS) on 2013 Sep 30 (2013.75) as part of program 13400.
-Details of the \emph{HST} observations are presented in Table \ref{tab:images}.
+The WFPC2 F658N and WFC3/UVIS F658N filters were used, respectively.
+It is important to note, however, that the transmission curves of the WFPC2 F658N ($\lambda_\mathrm{c}$=6591.7 \AA, FWHM=39.2 \AA) and WFC3/UVIS F658N ($\lambda_\mathrm{c}$=6586.2 \AA, FWHM=27.5 \AA) filters are notably different.